laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

 List of errors
 ==============

-A list of all errors in the current session classified in four error types:
+Contains all errors in the current session classified into four types:

-- ``No id`` A blob's centroid could not be identified or has a invalid identity.
+- ``No id`` A blob's centroid could not be identified or has an invalid identity.
-- ``Miss id`` The animal with identity ``Id`` couldn't be located (*NaN* gap).
+- ``Miss id`` (Missing identity) The animal with identity ``Id`` couldn't be located (*NaN* gap).
-- ``Jump`` The speed of animal the animal with identity ``Id`` is suspiciously large.
+- ``Jump`` The speed of the animal with identity ``Id`` is suspiciously large.
-- ``Dupl`` (Duplicated) There are more than one centroid identified as animal ``Id``.
+- ``Dupl`` (Duplicated) There are more than one centroid with the same identity.

-``Jump`` type errors are triggered when an animal moves faster than the mean value of all speed values in the session plus :math:`x` times the standard deviation.
-This threshold :math:`x` can be modified by the user in the **Jumps threshold** slider.
+``Jump`` type errors are triggered when an animal moves faster than the mean value (of all speed values in the session) plus :math:`x` times the standard deviation.
+This threshold :math:`x` can be modified by the user in the *"Jumps threshold"* slider.

-Clicking an error will make video player focus on it and, if a type ``Miss id`` or ``Jump`` is clicked, the :ref:`interpolator` will be activated.
+Clicking an error will make video player focus on it and, if the clicked error is of type ``Miss id`` or ``Jump``, the :ref:`interpolator` will activate.
 As some ``Jumps`` errors are not real errors, already user interpolated jumps (even if they still are over the threshold) will no longer appear as errors.
-User can reset the set of user accepted jumps by clicking :kbd:`Reset`.
+User can reset the list of user accepted jumps by clicking *"Reset"*.

 .. _interpolator_link:

 Interpolator
 ============

-The interpolator can correct trajectories and close *NaN* gaps using polynomial interpolations.
-It can be activated by clicking an errors of type ``Miss id`` or ``Jump`` in the :ref:`list of errors` or by double clicking a centroid on the :ref:`video player` and clicking `"Interpolate here"`.
+The interpolator can correct trajectories and close *NaN* gaps by using polynomial interpolations.
+It activates clicking an error of type ``Miss id`` or ``Jump`` in the :ref:`list of errors` and also double clicking a centroid on the :ref:`video player` and then selecting `"Interpolate here"`.

-When activated, the interpolator will focus on a single animal identity and will take some input data from the current animal trajectory (drawn as red dots in the video player) and will propose the position of the missing centroids inside the interpolation range (drawn as white dots).
+When activated, the interpolator will focus on a single animal identity and will take some input data from the current animal trajectory (drawn as red dots in the video player) and will propose the position for the missing centroids inside the interpolation range (drawn as white dots).

 User can modify the interpolation parameters (*"Interpolation order"* and *"Input size"*).
-Also, user can adjust the trajectories manually by removing the current centroid (move through the video with :kbd:`A` and :kbd:`D` to select the centroid you want to remove) and by setting the current centroid position by clicking in the video player (only inside the interpolation range).
+Also, user can adjust the trajectories manually by removing the current centroid (move through the video with :kbd:`A` and :kbd:`D` to select the centroid you want to remove) and by establishing the current centroid position clicking in the video player (only when inside the interpolation range).
 Click *"Apply"* to accept the interpolation proposal and click another errors to continue validating.

 .. _video_player_link:

 Video player
 ============

-In the video player the video frames will be live displayed as well as the blobs information (contours, labels...).
-Double clicking on one centroid will display the options to modify it.
-User can change the identity of the centroid (all propagate this change up to next crossing, its expands on the entire fragment) and also the :ref:`Interpolator` can be called from here.
+The video frames will be live displayed here as well as the blobs information (contours, labels...).
+Double clicking on one centroid will display the a window with some tools to modify its properties.
+User can change the identity of the centroid (and propagate this change up to the next crossing, it expands on the entire fragment) and also the :ref:`Interpolator` can be called from here.

 .. _extra_tools_link: